RedXRanger/Knowledge_Repo/Readme.md

-Useful links that inspired new ideas and learned a lot from
+Useful links that I'd never want to lose